MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 ## Features and Functionalities

+### Truck Page

-- Admin can add new packages
+- Admin can:
-- Admin can add new trucks
+  * Add new trucks
-- Admin can define the number of packages that need to be shipped in a day
-- Admin can update the truck table
+  * Edit/Update/ Delete item from truck table

+- Features and functionalities:
+  * One truck can load a maximum 50 items.
+  * There will be a message "FULL" displayed if a truck has reached maximum limit
+  * There will be a message "AVAILABLE" displayed if a truck can load more items
+  * In the edit page, there will be a message displayed indicating how many more packages can be load into the truck

+### Package Page

-- Admin can modify truck table
+- Admin can:
-- Admin can keep truck at which truck is available for shipping
+  * Add new packages

 ---